Wednesday, January 9, 2013

 None has ever caught him yet, for Tom, he is the Master:

 When Tom fights, he does not fight like Sauron, Saruman, Tulkas, or even Gandalf, he does so by the power of his voice through song.
-When he fights against the barrow-wight and Old Man Willow he does not wage battle against their physical bodies but instead against their very essence, against their spirits by song.
-As we know Middle Earth was created by song and Tom "knows the tune" and his songs are "stronger" it appears Tom is correcting the warped natures of Old Man Willow and the Barrow-Wight by song, by the very creative power of Middle Earth Tom wages battle.
+When he fights against the barrow-wight and Old Man Willow he does not wage battle against their physical bodies but instead against their very essence, against their corrupted behavior by song.
+As we know Middle Earth was created by song and Tom "knows the tune" and his songs are "stronger" it appears Tom is in a sense correcting the warped behaviors of Old Man Willow and the Barrow-Wight by song, by the very creative power of Middle Earth Tom wages battle.
 In a sense, Tom is restoring harmony via music where there was once only the Discord of Melkor.

 The Lesson of Ungoliant

 As stated earlier, Ungoliant is almost as big of a mystery as Tom Bombadil is.
 Both creatures have enormous power and both seem to be one-of-kind creatures.
 Though not essential to this argument I believe that Ungoliant is closely related to Tom in function and essence.
 In other words, if Tom Bombadil is the Spirit of the Music of the Ainur, then it is plausible Ungoliant is the Spirit of the Discord of Melkor.
 In this way, Ungoliant functions as the antithesis of Tom Bombadil.
 Why would I suggest this?
 Simply because of how Ungoliant is described and what her essence is proven to be and Tolkien’s mention of two competing Musics who were, “utterly at variance.”[10]
-Tom and Ungoliant are both mysteries in their origin and power yet they are characters who are utterly at variance one for good and one for evil.
+Tom and Ungoliant are both mysteries in their origin and power yet they are characters who are utterly at variance; one for good and one for evil.
+But is there any basis for comparing and relating these two creatures in Tolkiens' work?
+Yes!
+In Tolkien's letters both Ungoliant and Tom are described as "primeval" which means "original or ancient" something that is a rather unique description and Tolkien applies it to them both.
+Nonetheless, they are described by Tolkien with near exact language and they are both left intentionally as enigmas by Tolkien.

 Tom’s Love of Goldberry